 One thing to make sure is one never ever gave any indication to take up the job, prior to declining the offer at a later date, thus taking the company and the manager for a hike.

-Also, another thing to think about is that the one should not remain quiet without appropriately responding to the job offer, thus leaving the manager to feel insulted.
+Also, another thing to think about is that one should not remain quiet without appropriately responding to the job offer, thus leaving the manager to feel insulted.

 6. If one rejected the offer in a pleasant and firm manner:

-One thing to understand is that if the candidate rejected the offer from the company in a polite manner, then the path is more open to reapproaching the company about the offer.
+If the candidate rejected the offer from the company in a polite manner, then the path is more open to reapproaching the company about the offer.

 What one needs to do is to reiterate the original view about the job offer with the recruiter or the hiring manager.
-Then go on to make them understand the reason for the change of heart and how things would be different this time around.
+Then go on to make them understand the reason for the change of mind and how things would be different this time around.